-In connection with this offering, we have applied to have our common stock listed on the NASDAQ Global Select Market.
-Since September 16, 2015, shares of our common stock have been quoted for trading on the OTCQB in very limited volume and, as of October 27, 2015, the price per share of our common stock has ranged from a high of \$16.00 to a low of \$13.50.
+In connection with this offering, our common stock has been approved for listing on the NASDAQ Global Select Market, beginning on November 5, 2015.
+Since September 16, 2015, shares of our common stock have been quoted for trading on the OTCQB in very limited volume and, as of November 4, 2015, the bid quotation per share of our common stock has ranged from a high of \$25.00 to a low of \$10.00.
 Prior to September 16, 2015, our common stock was not publicly-traded.
 We cannot predict the extent to which investor interest in our company will lead to the development of an active trading market on that stock exchange or any other exchange in the future.
 We have several stockholders, including affiliated stockholders, who hold substantial blocks of our stock.
 Sales of large numbers of shares by any of our large stockholders could adversely affect our trading price, particularly given our small historic trading volumes.
 If stockholders holding shares of our common stock sell, indicate an intention to sell, or if it is perceived that they will sell, substantial amounts of their common stock in the public market, the trading price of our common stock could decline.
 Moreover, if there is no active trading market or if the volume of trading is limited, holders of our common stock may have difficulty selling their shares.